-Since each vertex has now O(m+n) predecessors, the running time of Algorithm 5.16 increases to cubic (O(mn(m+n)) for sequences of lengths m and n).
-In Table 5.4 we show explicitly the Smith-Waterman algorithm with general gap costs $g: \mathbb{N} \to \mathbb{R}0^+$.
+Since each vertex has now O(m + n) predecessors, the running time of Algorithm 4.14 increases to cubic (O(mn(m + n)) for sequences of lengths m and n).
+In Equation (4.5) we show explicitly the Smith-Waterman algorithm with general gap costs $g : \mathbb{N} \to \mathbb{R}0^+$.

-Although this starts to look intimidating, remember that this formula is still nothing else than Equation (5.1).
+Although this starts to look intimidating, remember that this formula is still nothing else than Equation (4.1).
 General gap costs are useful, but the price in time complexity is usually too expensive to be paid.
 Fortunately, two special cases (but still more general than linear gap costs) allow more efficient algorithms: affine gap costs, to be discussed next, and concave gap costs, an advanced topic not considered in these notes.

 Affine gap costs.
 Affine gap costs are important and widely used in practice.
-A gap cost function $g: \mathbb{N}0 \to \mathbb{R}0^+$ is called an affine gap cost function if $g(l) = d + (l-1) \cdot e$, where d > 0 is called the gap open cost and $0 < e \le d$ is called the gap extension cost.
+A gap cost function $g : \mathbb{N} \to \mathbb{R}0^+$ is called an affine gap cost function if $g(l) = d + (l-1) \cdot e$, where d > 0 is called the gap open cost and $0 < e \leq d$ is called the gap extension cost.
 The gap open cost is paid once for every consecutive run of gaps, including the first (opening) gap.
 Each additional gap character then costs only e.
-Of course, this case can be treated in
+Of course, this case can be treated in the framework of general gap costs.
+We shall see, however, that a quadratic-time algorithm (O(mn) time) exists; the idea is due to Gotoh (1982).
+We explain it for global alignment; the required modifications for the other alignment types are easy.